Khovanov homotopy type, periodic links and localizations: Proof of Theorem

 \begin{proposition} Let $D_m$ be a periodic diagram and let $\cC_{\kh}(D_m)$ \textup{(}$\cC_{\kh}^\#(D_m)$\textup{)} be its associated equivariant Khovanov flow category built using the right (respectively, left) ladybug matching.
 Then $||\cC_{\kh}(D_m)||$ and $||\cC_{\kh}^\#(D_m)||$ are stably equivariantly homotopy equivalent. \end{proposition} \begin{proof} The proof is essentially the argument of~\cite[Proposition 6.5]{LS_stable}, but there is one subtlety regarding the group action.

 Let $D_m'$ be the reflection of the diagram $D_m$ along the $y$-axis after switching all crossings (that is, $D_m'$ is the result of rotating $D_m$ by $180$ degrees).
 The diagrams $D_m$ and $D_m'$ represent the same link, but the rotation of the group action is inverted.
 In other words, $D_m$ and $\ol{D_m'}$ represent the same equivariant link.
 Therefore these diagrams can be related by a sequence of equivariant Reidemeister moves.
-By Proposition~\ref{prop:isinvariant} we have a stable equivariant homotopy equivalence between $||\cC_{\kh}(D_m)||$ and $||\cC_{\kh}(\ol{D_m'})||$.
+By Proposition~\ref{prop:isinvariant} we have an equivariant stable homotopy equivalence between $||\cC_{\kh}(D_m)||$ and $||\cC_{\kh}(\ol{D_m'})||$.

-There is also a stable equivariant homotopy equivalence between $||\cC^\#_{\kh}(D_m)||$ and $||\cC_{\kh}(\ol{D_m'})||$.
+There is also an equivariant stable homotopy equivalence between $||\cC^\#_{\kh}(D_m)||$ and $||\cC_{\kh}(\ol{D_m'})||$.
 This is shown using the same argument as in the proof of~\cite[Proposition 6.5]{LS_stable}: the isomorphism of framed flow categories $\cC^\#_{\kh}(D_m)$ and $\cC_{\kh}(D_m)$ is equivariant, if we revert the group action on one side.

-The composition of the two stable equivariant homotopy equivalences yields the desired stable equivariant homotopy equivalence. \end{proof}
+The composition of the two equivariant stable homotopy equivalences yields the desired equivariant stable homotopy equivalence. \end{proof}